LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 ## Symbology Convert Method

-The symbology convert method supports two ways for converting and retrieving symbology data:
+The symbology convert method supports two ways of converting and retrieving symbology data:

 1. With no specified list of return fields.
 2. With a specified list of return fields.